 Onwards rolls the conundrum down the hill gathering momentum.

 What’s the truth, the reason simmering below the surface?

 Is there something you’re struggling with?
 Do you think you know what the problem is, but really, it’s something deeper?

 The problem in this storey is not my body.
 In fact, this post is based on a journal entry from over a year ago.

 I tell the story because I found myself stuck.
-With the help of regular journalling and working with a coach I realized the “dissatisfaction” I was feeling about my body was mis-directed.
+With the help of regular journaling and working with a coach I realized the “dissatisfaction” I was feeling about my body was misdirected.